 The purpose of this privacy notice is to tell you about how we collect and use personal data in connection with our service.
 We may update this privacy notice from time to time.
 When we do this, we will communicate any changes to you and publish the revised privacy notice on our website.

 Our main address is City Hall, College Green, Bristol, BS1 5TR and our contact details can be found on Bristol City Website

-What data we need to collect and the legal basis for processing it:
+What data we need to collect and use?